-1961 Frank Loesser reteams with his Guys and Dolls collaborator Abe Burrows on another musical about life in the big city, How To Succeed In Business Without Really Trying, opening tonight at the 46th Street Theatre.
+1961 Frank Loesser reteams with his Guys and Dolls collaborator Abe Burrows on another musical about life in the big city, How To Succeed In Business Without Really Trying, opening at the 46th Street Theatre.
 This time, Burrows and Loesser look not at the lowlife underground, but at the high life and the goings on within a high-rise office building.
 The story follows a young man's progression from window washer to CEO of a major company in New York.
-Although Hugh Lambert is credited with choreographing the show, Bob Fosse is on the bill as having done the "musical staging".
+Although Hugh Lambert is credited with choreographing the show, Bob Fosse is on the bill as having done the "musical staging."
 Robert Morse co-stars with Donna McKechnie and Rudy Vallee in the musical comedy satire, which gets rave reviews, seven Tony Awards, the Pulitzer Prize for Drama, and runs for more than 1,400 performances.

-1999 Steve Buscemi ("Fargo," "Reservoir Dogs") stars alongside Willem Dafoe and Kate Valk in the latest show from Wooster Group, the 15-year-old North Atlantic.
+1999 Steve Buscemi stars alongside Willem Dafoe and Kate Valk in the latest show from Wooster Group, the 15-year-old North Atlantic.
 The work by James Strahs that looks at the changing role of the military was first staged by the Wooster Group at its Performing Garage in January 1984 starring Spalding Gray and Dafoe.

-2003 Jerry Springer — The Opera, which enjoyed a smash world premiere run at London's National Theatre, transfers to the West End's Cambridge Theatre for a commercial run.
+2003 Jerry Springer: The Opera, which enjoyed a smash world premiere run at London's National Theatre, transfers to the West End's Cambridge Theatre for a commercial run.
 The musical centers on its title character, talk show host Jerry Springer, and his confrontational daytime talk show.

 2008 The first show to open at the newly rechristened Samuel J. Friedman Theatre is To Be or Not To Be, Nick Whitby’s adaptation of the Ernst Lubitsch film comedy about a Polish acting troupe that tries to escape the Nazis during World War II with nothing but their acting ability to help them.
-Casey Nicholaw directs a cast including Jan Maxwell, Peter Benson and Rocco Sisto for the Manhattan Theatre Club.
+Casey Nicholaw directs a cast including Jan Maxwell, Peter Benson, and Rocco Sisto for Manhattan Theatre Club.

-2010 Matthew Warchus' frothy staging of David Hirson's comedic escapade La Bete, which pits a princess, a playwright and a pontificating clown against one another, opens on at the Music Box Theatre.
-Mark Rylance, David Hyde Pierce and Joanna Lumley star.
+2010 Matthew Warchus' frothy staging of David Hirson's comedic escapade La Bête, which pits a princess, a playwright, and a pontificating clown against one another, opens on at the Music Box Theatre.
+Mark Rylance, David Hyde Pierce, and Joanna Lumley star.